hjm786/POAM-Tracker/README.md

    - Easily deployable using Docker and Docker Compose.
    - Includes a lightweight, production-ready Flask backend.

-9. **Scalability and Maintainability**:
-   - Modular code structure with separate directories for integrations, findings management, static files, templates, and tests.
-   - Supports adding new integrations and compliance frameworks with minimal changes.

 ---

 ### How It Works